UTDNebula/website/docs/about/roles/engineering-lead.md

 ---
 sidebar_position: 1
 title: Head of Engineering
-description: The Head of Engineering maintains Project Nebula's core infrastructure and serves as the chief technical advisor for its projects.
+description: The Head of Engineering maintains Nebula Labs's core infrastructure and serves as the chief technical advisor for its projects.
 ---

 ## Overview

-Project Nebula is an initiative to build tools that help students.
-The Head of Engineering for Project Nebula oversees and maintains all of its technical infrastructure.
+Nebula Labs is an initiative to build tools that help students.
+The Head of Engineering for Nebula Labs oversees and maintains all of its technical infrastructure.

-The Head of Engineering serves as Project Nebula’s chief technical lead, head of dev-ops, and chief architect of core Project Nebula infrastructure.
+The Head of Engineering serves as Nebula Labs’s chief technical lead, head of dev-ops, and chief architect of core Nebula Labs infrastructure.
 The Head collaborates with project leads to support their specific project needs while coordinating the use of shared resources between projects.
 The Head manages the Nebula Platform, a collection of tools and services

 Additionally, the Head of Engineering is very hands-on.
 We expect the Head of Engineering to have the enthusiasm to collaborate with others and find resources to solve their problems.
-The Head of Engineering is driven and technically-minded but can communicate technical requirements to other Project Nebula leads who may not necessarily have domain knowledge.
+The Head of Engineering is driven and technically-minded but can communicate technical requirements to other Nebula Labs leads who may not necessarily have domain knowledge.

 ## What We Need